margarytaz/margarytaz/README.md

 ### 🌟 Featured Projects

-Here are some projects that highlight my current skills:
+Here are some of the recent projects:

 * **[Power BI Dashboard Project](https://github.com/margarytaz/Power-BI)**
   * A project presenting a coffee shop sales analysis and data visualization in Power BI Desktop.